Juched/riptide_dependencies/README.md

 # How is This Repository Configured?

 This repo is simply a collection of all of our dependencies for your own convenience.
-Although this repo is a catkin workspace, every ROS packages you see is actually setup as a **git submodule**.
+Although this repo is a catkin workspace, every ROS packages you see is actually setup as a **git submodule** (note: when cloning this repo you will have to invoke the `--recursive` command).
 The [osu-uwrt](https://github.com/osu-uwrt) organization already has these ROS packages setup as forks from which we may update their code.
 If you wish to be a collaborator on any of these packages, then please go to our github page and fork the desired repo so you can start coding.

 ## ROS Packages
 ### [darknet_ros](https://github.com/osu-uwrt/darknet_ros)